 If there is already another disc on the record player already, make sure to return it to its rightful sleeve; all too often, records are left out of their jackets / sleeves / place on the record shelf and can very easily accrue dust and microscopic hunks of dirt which can have a seriously detrimental effect over time.

-This is easily done by placing the tip of the needle (while holding onto the cartridge / stylus) on the very edge of the disc, where there will be an ample amount of space to place the needle wherever, the trenches designed to make sure the needle eventually ends up on the main grooves of the record.
+This is easily done by placing the tip of the needle (while holding onto the cartridge/stylus) on the very edge of the disc, where there will be an ample amount of space to place the needle wherever.
+The trenches are designed to make sure the needle eventually ends up on the main grooves of the record.

 Now you will want to make any adjustments to the volume and tone of the playback.
 You might even, as the case may be, want to change to a different song or otherwise try your hand at manually playing a specific song from the middle of the record, which I would strongly encourage, for this is a vital skill for a record enthusiast to learn and for those wanting to know how to use a record player.

-This can of course seem rather daunting at first, just as many new skills can seem before they are learned and imbibed well within our psyche, this one especially seeing as the health of our records and thus our own copies of our favourite music is at stake, for you can very easily damage a record if you are not careful with where you are throwing your needle around.
+This can, of course, seem rather daunting at first, just as many new skills can seem before they are learned and imbibed well within our psyche, this one especially seeing as the health of our records and thus our own copies of our favorite music is at stake, for you can very easily damage a record if you are not careful with where you are throwing your needle around.

 FAQs How to Use a Record Player

 Step 1: Place the disc on the turntable platter.
-Step 2: Get the platter spinning (usually occurs automatically when you follow the next step).
+Step 2: Get the platter spinning (it usually occurs automatically when you follow the next step).
 Step 3: Lift the stylus into the air (which, as mentioned above, will also set the drive and motor into motion within the inner machinations of the turntable).
 Step 4: Place the needle on the edge of the disc (or wherever else you want to listen from).
 Step 5: Adjust the volume if necessary.
-The rest of the work will be done by the record player: the grooves will send vibrations to the needle whose cartridge will convert it to electrical signals which then amplified twice, by the preamp and amplifier respectively, and then these signals will be sent forth through the speakers.
+The rest of the work will be done by the record player: the grooves will send vibrations to the needle, whose cartridge will convert it to electrical signals, which are then amplified twice by the preamp and amplifier, respectively, and then these signals will be sent forth through the speakers.

 Most modern record players will mostly be set up to play straight out of the box, though you might do best to make some initial adjustments before you go on and play your favorite tracks, as it can very often lead to woe and misery pities if not.
-The main thing you will want to adjust is the needle / needle cartridge itself.
-Many all in one record players, such as those built by Crosley, come with built in needles that are simply no good, and which will likely do your discs some serious harm if left unchecked.
-With some external speakers and a new cartridge, however, these all in one record players can very easily become a more than decent stereo setup, and one that can offer more than an older single purpose setup.
+The main thing you will want to adjust is the needle/needle cartridge itself.
+Many all-in-one record players, such as those built by Crosley, come with built-in needles that are simply no good and will likely do your discs some serious harm if left unchecked.
+With some external speakers and a new cartridge, however, these all-in-one record players can very easily become a more than decent stereo setup, and one that can offer more than an older single-purpose setup.